EsfahaniMichael/react-searchbar-app/README.md

 ## Available Scripts

-You can run the application by using:
+You can run the application by first downloading all dependencies:
+### `npm i`

+After downloading the dependencies, you can run the application with:
 ### `npm start`

 Runs the app in the development mode.\